Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

   - Long Range: roll at least 9+ using 2d20, then roll d6 for hit location
   - Mid Range: roll at least 6+ using 2d20, then roll d6 for hit location
   - Close Range: Guaranteed hit, roll d6 for hit location
-- Hit kills that component
+- Hit does one point of damage to that that component
 - No defence possible

 **Missile System**: